-'Oh I that isn't the worse of it,' exclaimed the consciention young lady, 'I kissed him back again.
+'Oh! that isn't the worse of it,' exclaimed the consciention young lady, 'I kissed him back again.

-A pious old negro, saying grace at the able, not only used to ask a blessing upon his board, but would also petition to have some deficiency supplied.
-One day it was known that Cato was out of potatoes, and suspecting that he would pray for some at dinner, a wag provided himself with a small measure of the vegetables, and stole under the window, next which stood the table of the colored Christian.
+A pious old negro, saying grace at the afde, not only used to ask a blessing upor his board, but would also petition to have some deficiency supplied.
+One day it wa known that Cato was out of potatoes, and suspecting that he would pray for some at dinner, a wag provided himself with a small measure of the vegetables, and stole under the window, next which stood the table of the colored Christian.
 Soon Cato drew up a chair and commenced:

-"Oh, Massa Lord, will dou in dy im provident kindness, condescend to bress eberyting before us, and be pleased to be stow upon us a few taters-and all de

-Here the potatoes were dashed upon the table, breaking plates and upsetting the
+"Oh, Massa Lord, will dou in dy im provident kindness, condescend to bress eberyting before us, and be pleased to be stow upon us a few taters-and all de table, breaking plates and upsetting the ture to occupy.